 Depending on how many cups of tea you plan on drinking will determine how much CBD you add to your cup.
 Assuming you will have two, 20 milligrams of CBD is a good place to start.
 A full 1-milliliter dropper of our regular strength tincture equals 33 milligrams of CBD.
 While a rough estimate, filling up the dropper halfway between the 0.5 and 0.75-milliliter line should be about 20 milligrams.

 If you plan on having 4 cups, add .25 milliliters per cup.

 What Does CBD Tea Do for Your Body?

 Like CBD itself, tea has many purposes.
-Some people drink CBD tea for anxiety, others for CBD tea for pain, others for energy, and some for sleep.
+Some people drink CBD tea for relaxation, others for CBD tea for relief, others for energy, and some for sleep.
 According to World Tea News, cannabinoids enhance the effects of tea.
 For example, mint, chamomile and lavender all have relaxing properties and many people use CBD for sleep.
 CBD is often used as an anti-anxiety, so it elevates the effects of the soothing herbs.
-Green tea, rooibos, turmeric and ginger tea all have anti-inflammatory properties, just like cannabidiol.
+Green tea, rooibos, turmeric and ginger tea all have wellness properties, just like cannabidiol.